 Harmony analyzes the selected sound clips and assigns a lip-sync letter to each frame.
-The X markers in the frame are replaced by these designated letters.

 How to generate a sound detection for lip-sync using the Sound Element editor

 - 1. Do one of the following: - In the Timeline view, double-click on the sound layer. - In the Xsheet view, double-click on the sound column header.